 Read Time: 6 Minutes

-Everyone that’s familiar with Sitecore knows that it’s the most complex and sophisticated .NET Content Management Systems on the market.
+Everyone that’s familiar with Sitecore knows that it’s the most complex and sophisticated .NET Digital Experience Platforms on the market.
 Unfortunately, sometimes folks get the impression that it always takes 6 months or more to implement, even if your site features fairly standard functionality.

 The problem is that many organizations that would like to use Sitecore only have a few months to launch their new site.
 When time is of the essence, you don’t want to start from scratch — but you also don’t want to skimp on best practices or cut corners.